Scheduled MonumentsEnglandChurchyard cross in All Saints' churchyard

 What is Churchyard cross in All Saints' churchyard?

-The churchyard cross in All Saints' churchyard is a medieval monument of significant local importance situated within the parish of All Saints in Somerset.
+Churchyard cross in All Saints' churchyard is a medieval monument located in Somerset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015456.

 Who is responsible for protecting Churchyard cross in All Saints' churchyard?